PragnyaKalvakol/GDP-I-GROUP-4/README.md

  </p>

 #### Softwares used in this project (LOOW)
-<p> Database, Javascript, html,CSS, Anroid studio are used in this project.</p>
+<p> Database, Javascript, html,CSS, Anroid studio, azure services, powerapps are used in this project.</p>

 #### Features of the Application